9elements/awesome-bot/readme.md

 ### Should I use SoundEx to correct spellings?

 No!
-SoundEx is a very old algorithms which removes too much information from the original word.
+SoundEx is a very old algorithm which removes too much information from the original word.
 If you have the computing power do a dictionary search or use an algorithm like [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 ## Contributing